ngrq123/bright-chatbot-tutorial/README.md

 }
 ```

-Let us try to see if the chatbot can handle the message "Can my order arrive in 2 days?".
+Let's see if the chatbot can handle the message "Can my order arrive in 2 days?".
 It works!

 What about "Can I receive the package in 2 days?".
 Unfortunately, it is unable to correctly classify the intent based on the response.
 We will need to investigate why.